Car Insurance for New Drivers

 Massachusetts Learner’s Permit

-You must get a Massachusetts learner’s permit before you can apply for a first time driver’s license.
+You must get a Massachusetts learner’s permit before you can apply for a first time driver’s license and car insurance for new drivers.
 This permit allows you to learn and practice driving while accompanied by a licensed driver.

 Your Massachusetts learner’s permit will be valid for 2 years.